PanelAlpha Documentation

 • Docker Build Errors During PanelAlpha Updates

-Problem: PanelAlpha system installation is stuck, the server is freezing, or crashing.
+Problem: PanelAlpha system installation is stuck, or the server is freezing or crashing.

-Solution: Ensure you are on a VPS/VM.
+Solution: Ensure you are on a VPS or VM.
 Installation of the PanelAlpha application or engine is not supported in a container environment.

 Question: How many servers are needed to use PanelAlpha and cPanel?

-Answer: If you want to use PanelAlpha alongside cPanel, you will need two separate servers - one for PanelAlpha and the other for cPanel (WHM).
+Answer: You need two separate servers — one for PanelAlpha and one for cPanel (WHM).
 It is not possible to run both on a single server simultaneously.

 Question: Can PanelAlpha be installed using a WHM reseller hosting account?

-Solution: No, installing PanelAlpha on WHM Reseller Hosting accounts is not possible.
-A root account is required for installing PanelAlpha.
+Answer: No. Installing PanelAlpha on WHM Reseller Hosting accounts is not possible.
+A root account is required.

-Question: I don’t have the API token for PanelAlpha Engine configuration.
-How can I regenerate the API token to reconnect the engine with the PanelAplha again?
+Question: I do not have the API token for PanelAlpha Engine configuration.
+How can I regenerate the API token to reconnect the engine with PanelAlpha?

 docker compose -f /opt/panelalpha/shared-hosting/docker-compose.yml exec core php artisan api-token:create tokenname

-Problem: During an update of PanelAlpha, an error occurs when the system tries to restart containers.
-Error message:
+Problem: During a PanelAlpha update, an error occurs when the system tries to restart containers:

-Cause: This error is caused by Apache2 running on port 80, conflicting with the app-nginx container.
+Cause: Apache2 is running on port 80, conflicting with the app-nginx container.

 Solution:

-1. Stop the Apache2 service to free port 80 using the command:
+1. Stop the Apache2 service to free port 80:

 sudo systemctl stop apache2

-1. (Optional) Prevent Apache2 from restarting on server reboot with the following command:
+2. (Optional) Prevent Apache2 from restarting on server reboot:

 sudo systemctl disable apache2